gopalsudke/Project2/README.md

 # New Peoject

 This project was created from local system.
-This project is created by Gopal Sudke
+This project is created by Gopal Sudke.